-The Appleton TMA encompasses the cities of Appleton, Neenah, Menasha, Kaukauna; the villages of Kimberly, Combined Locks and Sherwood; the towns Buchanan, Grand Chute, Greenville, Harrison, Kaukauna, Menasha, Neenah, Menasha, Vandenbroek; Calumet, Outagamie and Winnebago counties.
-The Appleton TMA's population according to the 2010 U.S. Census is around 216,000 thus qualifying them to be a direct recipient of the 5310 Program - Enhanced Mobility Of Seniors And Individuals With Disabilities.
-As a direct recipient of 5310 Program funding, it is required by FTA for the Appleton TMA to develop a Program Management and Coordination Plan, which details the programs goals, roles and responsibilities, eligible sub-recipients, local share and local funding, project selection criteria and method of distributing funds, and the annual program of projects development and approval process.
+The Appleton TMA encompasses the cities of Appleton, Neenah, Menasha, Kaukauna; the villages of Fox Crossing, Kimberly, Combined Locks and Sherwood; the towns of Buchanan, Grand Chute, Greenville, Harrison, Kaukauna, Neenah, Vandenbroek; and Calumet, Outagamie and Winnebago Counties.
+The Appleton TMA's population according to the 2010 U.S. Census is around 216,000 thus qualifying them to be a direct recipient of the 5310 Program - Enhanced Mobility of Seniors and Individuals with Disabilities.
+As a direct recipient of 5310 program funding, it is required by the FTA for the Appleton TMA to develop a program management and coordination plan which details the programs goals, roles and responsibilities, eligible subrecipients, local share and local funding, project selection criteria, method of distributing funds and the annual program of projects (development and approval process).